Susan Fussell

-Susan Fussell (April 7, 1832 - 1889) was an American educator, army nurse and philanthropist.
+Susan Fussell (1832-1889) was an American educator, army nurse and philanthropist.

-Early years and education
+Early life and education

 Susan Fussell was born in Kennett Square, Pennsylvania, April 7, 1832.
 Her parents were Dr. Bartholomew and Lydia Morris Fussell, both of old Quaker families, and both in advance of their time in intelligence and ideas.
 Bartholomew was the founder of the first medical college for women in the United States.

 Susan became the woman of the house in her early years, as her mother died when she was only a child.
 The death of the mother broke up the home circle.

 Career

 At the age of 15, she began to teach school, and from that time, she was her own supporter.

-American Civil War years
+American Civil War

 In 1861, her oldest brother, then living in Fall Creek, Indiana, entered the Union Army as a volunteer, and she offered her companionship in his home so long as her brother should be absent.
 She was thus introduced to western life, resuming her occupation as a teacher and continuing until 1862.
 By that time, the American Civil War had grown to vast proportions.
 A call came for more nurses for the army hospitals in the South, and Susan Fussell at once volunteered.
 She started south in April 1862, and under the auspices of the Indiana Sanitary Committee, she went to their station in Memphis, Tennessee.
 The nature of her work there included 120 patients under her personal care; that for 60 of these, she was to see that a special diet was prepared; that in addition, she had the giving out of the food to be prepared for all, with a personal supervision of all the medicines and stimulants administered.
 In Memphis, eight hospitals had been fitted up preparatory to the siege of Vicksburg.
 Her brother, under General Ulysses S. Grant, had charge of the engineering operations of that siege, and until Vicksburg had fallen.
 Fussell remained at her post in Memphis, a period of eight months.
 A much needed rest of five, weeks followed, and then she was sent to Louisville, Kentucky.
 She labored in other hospitals in Tennessee and in Jeffersonville, Indiana.
 She became sick, and her brother removed her to Fall Creek.
 Restored to health, she again entered the service and remained until the war ended.